klamping/html5tx-a11y/Semi-Transcript.md

 Disclaimer: All this content is a work in progress.
 It is not an 1:1 transcript of the talk.
 Things are subject to change.
 All feedback is welcome.

 ----

 Hello everyone, welcome to "What HTML5 Means for Web Accessibility".
 My name is Kevin Lamping and I do Front-end Web Development and try to do it in an accessible manner.
 I'm a native Texan, born and raised in Boerne, Texas.
 I've lived in Texas all my life, including a few years in Austin as a Web Developer then a High School teacher.
-I'm currently living 75 minutes south of here, in San Antonio, with my wife and son.
+I'm currently live a short drive south of here in San Antonio with my wife and son, who is pictured here.

 As I mentioned, I'm involved with accessible web development and have been for a little over six years.
 I first got into it back in 2007 during my first job out of college.
 I was working with two other great developers and we were tasked with making an eye care site accessible.
 Pardon the pun, but it really opened my eyes to accessibility from a technology perspective.
 Okay, they say you need to open your talk with a joke, but they never specify that it needs to be a good one.